• Skip to primary navigation

 Instructions

-• Dice and cut in the cold butter using a dough blade, forks, or your fingers until texture becomes coarse and no pieces are larger than a pea.
-Mix in sugar.
+• Cut in the cold butter using a dough blade, forks, or your fingers until texture becomes coarse and no pieces are larger than a pea.

-• In a small bowl, beat together eggs and buttermilk.
-Pour into the flour mixture and gently mix using your hands or a wooden spoon until dough comes together.
+• In a small bowl, beat together egg and 3/4 cup (177 milliliters) buttermilk.
+Pour into the flour mixture and gently mix using your hands or a wooden spoon.

 Previous Post: « Guinness Reduction Dipping Sauce